Mandovi River: River course

-The Mandovi enters Goa from the north via the Sattari Taluka and from Uttara Kannada District of Karnataka near the Castle Rock Rly.
-Stn.
+The Mandovi enters Goa from the north via the Sattari Taluka and from Uttara Kannada District of Karnataka near the Castle Rock railway station.
 The Mandovi flows through Belagavi, Uttara Kannada in Karnataka and Cumbarjua, Divar and Chorão in Goa, eventually pouring into the Arabian Sea.
 The tributaries of Mandovi or Mhadei include Nerul River, St Inez Creek, Rio de Ourém, Mapusa River, Valvanti River, Udnai River, Dudhsagar River, Ragada River and Kotrachi Nadi.

 The Cumbarjua Canal, which links both rivers, has made the interiors of the Mandovi accessible to ships carrying iron ore.
 Iron ore is Goa's prime mineral and it is mined in the eastern hills.
 Three large freshwater isles — Divar, Chorão and Vanxim are present in the Mandovi near the town of Old Goa.
 The island of Chorão is home to the Salim Ali Bird Sanctuary, named after the renowned ornithologist Salim Ali.
 A regular ferry transports the inhabitants between the isles and the mainland.